servirtium/servirtium-dotnet/README.md

 Current roadmap in priority order:

-* Productionise standalone server host executable (currently used to sanity check HTTP requests from tests against those sent from postman) to offer a subset of Servirtium functionality out of process.
+* Productionize standalone server host executable (currently used to sanity check HTTP requests from tests against those sent from postman) to offer a subset of Servirtium functionality out of process.

 ## Confirming compatability with other implementations